4xush/IT-Business-Shop-Manager/README.md

 java -cp "bin:lib/sqlite-jdbc.jar" tests.RepairServiceTest
 java --module-path "lib/javafx-sdk/lib" --add-modules javafx.controls,javafx.fxml -cp "bin:lib/sqlite-jdbc.jar" tests.ReportServiceTest

-## Features - Shop Owner can use
+## Uses

+ShopSync Manager empowers shop owners with these practical uses:

-1️⃣ Product Management
+    Product Management:

---> Add New Products – Add phones, accessories, chargers, headphones, etc.
+        Add new products like phones, accessories, chargers, and headphones.
---> View Products – See all available products in the shop.
+        View all available products in the shop.
---> Update Products – Modify product details like price and stock.
+        Update product details such as price and stock levels.
---> Delete Products – Remove products that are no longer available.
+        Delete products that are no longer available.

-2️⃣ Sales Management
+    Sales Management:

---> Record a Sale – When a customer buys something, record the sale.
+        Record customer purchases as they happen.
---> Track Sales History – See all previous sales transactions.
+        Track sales history to review past transactions.
---> Calculate Total Earnings – Get revenue reports from sales.
+        Calculate total earnings with revenue reports.
---> Search Sales Records – Find transactions by date, customer name, or product.
+        Search sales records by date, customer name, or product.

-3️⃣ Repair Service Management
+    Repair Service Management:

---> Add a Repair Request – Register customer devices for repair.
+        Add repair requests for customer devices.
---> Track Repair Status – Check the status of ongoing repairs.
+        Track the status of ongoing repairs.
---> Update Repair Details – Modify repair costs, estimated time, and issue details.
+        Update repair details like costs, estimated time, and issues.
---> Mark Repairs as Completed – Notify when repairs are done.
+        Mark repairs as completed when finished.

-4️⃣ Mobile Recharge Management
+    Mobile Recharge Management:

---> Process Mobile Recharges – Store customer mobile numbers, operators, and amounts.
+        Process mobile recharges with customer numbers, operators, and amounts.
---> Track Recharge Status – Check if a recharge was completed or pending.
+        Track recharge status (pending or completed).
---> View Recharge History – See all previous recharges with timestamps.
+        View recharge history with timestamps.

-5️⃣ Admin Features (For Shop Owner Only)
+    Admin Tools:

---> Search & Filter Records – Easily find products, sales, repairs, and recharges.
+        Search and filter records for products, sales, repairs, and recharges.
---> View Daily Reports – Get summaries of total sales, repairs, and recharges.
+        View daily reports summarizing sales, repairs, and recharges.
---> Manage Inventory – Keep track of stock availability.
+        Manage inventory to monitor stock availability.
+        Export or load the kingcom.db database via Settings for backups and restores.

+## Contributing

+Fork the repo, make your changes, and submit a pull request.
+Issues and feature requests are welcome—let’s level up ShopSync Manager together!

+## Acknowledgments

+Built with 🔥 by Ayush Kumar for shop owners everywhere.
+Big thanks to the JavaFX and SQLite communities!